laurabenestan/DAPC/README.md

 write.table(individuals, "Individuals_clusters_BIC_serranus.txt", quote=F)
 ```

-## 3 - Represent the genetic clusters observed in a map
+## 3 - Represent the genetic clusters observed on a sampling map

 Download the background data required for creating a map.
 ```{r}